 If you haven't already done so, you can help by donating to churches and church-related organisations working in the region.
 Congregations and individuals have now raised more than £367,277 for the emergency response of the local churches, helping support the Ukrainian Church and those in surrounding countries to continue their witness and support those seeking refuge from the war.
 The Church is also encouraging people to donate to the Disasters Emergency Committee (DEC), a group of UK charities that includes Christian Aid and is working across the region.

 Support the emergency response, including the Reformed Church in Hungary Aid, by donating to the Royal Bank of Scotland Church of Scotland:

 - Reference: RCHA donation and the donor's name

 If eligible, please also complete the Gift Aid Declaration form by filling out the HMRC gift aid form, ensuring the Charity Name is completed as "The Church of Scotland".
 The completed form can be returned to the Church of Scotland by email to email@example.com.
 Alternatively, a cheque can be sent payable to The Church of Scotland with an accompanying letter and completed gift aid form.

 - Donate online at dec.org.uk

 - Donate by phone at 0370 60 60 900

 Gift Aid can also be applied to your donations.

-The Ukraine response group is looking at how to host Ukrainian refugees in church buildings.
+One way you can support Ukrainian refugees is through sponsorship.
 Our briefing for churches page addresses some key questions that anyone who is thinking of sponsoring should consider before agreeing to open up their home or property to individuals or families from Ukraine.